suncoast-devs/handbook/lessons/career-looking/actively-looking.md

             </li>
           </ul>
         </li>
-        <li>After you Interview send a Thank You Email
+        <li>After your Interview send a Thank You Email
           <ul>
             <li><a href="https://www.indeed.com/career-advice/interviewing/sample-thank-you-letter-after-interview">4 Sample Thank-You Letter After Interview Examples</a></li>
             <li><a href="https://zety.com/blog/thank-you-email-after-an-interview">Thank You Email After an Interview: 6 Sample Notes for All Jobs</a></li>